-Once a week, LHP fellows will come together in a more informal setting to engage in more intimate and involved guided discussions about pertinent policy issues related to the area most recently covered in the Nexus course.
-These lunch meetings are meant to build community, provide a forum for more lively debates, and push fellows to explore potential solutions to commonly posed health care problems.
+Once a week, HPP fellows will come together in a relaxed setting to engage in discussions about pertinent policy issues related to the area most recently covered in the Nexus course.
+These lunch meetings are meant to build community, provide a forum for more lively debates and push fellows to explore potential solutions to commonly posed health care problems.
 The faculty mentors will attend these meetings periodically to work with students and encourage conversation.

 Assistance in Writing and Publishing Health Policy Perspectives